tregua87/tregua87.github.io/_posts/2019-07-08-docker-network.md

 Before going to the meat, we need some preliminary installation and configuration.

 **Configuration**
-All the following scripts/configuration files can be in the same folder.
+All the following scripts/configuration files can stay in the same folder.
 Therefore, I suggest you create a workspace folder such as:
 ```
 mk dockernetwork